Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 3. Königssee

-It’s the enchanting lake nestled in the heart of the Berchtesgaden Alps, in the town of Schönau, just a stone’s throw away from the charming town of Berchtesgaden.
+It’s the unreal-looking lake nestled in the heart of the Berchtesgaden Alps, in the town of Schönau, just a stone’s throw away from the town of Berchtesgaden.

 9